styleguidist/react-docgen-typescript/README.md

   If set to true, string enums and unions will be converted to docgen enum format.
 Useful if you use Storybook and want to generate knobs automatically using [addon-smart-knobs](https://github.com/storybookjs/addon-smart-knobs).

+- shouldRemoveUndefinedFromOptional: boolean

+  If set to true, types that are optional will not display " | undefined" in the type.

 - savePropValueAsString: boolean

   If set to true, defaultValue to props will be string.